 Disclaimer: Please note, we do not publish sponsored posts.
 However, our posts do contain affiliate links, where we may be compensated for any purchases you make.
 This does not affect the price you pay.
 Thanks for supporting our site! 🙂

-The smart scale is one of the most popular smart home devices on the market today.
+The smart scale — also known as a body fat scale — is one of the most popular smart home devices on the market today.

 More and more families and individuals are investing their cash in these canny products as they seek to understand their body better — while also managing and improving their vital stats.